wordofwarning/wordofwarning.org/current/2016-turn/sat/index.md

 #### Order of Appearance (subject to change)
 **Manoli Moriaty + Frances Kay | *Symbiosis***
-Symbiosis: where the performers become interconnected through motion sensors and tactile devices...
+*Symbiosis*: where the performers become interconnected through motion sensors and tactile devices...
  [franceskayperformanceart.wordpress.com](https://franceskayperformanceart.wordpress.com/symbiosis/)

 **Ina Colizza + Antonello Apicella | *Bruise***
-*"The continuous possibility of choice in everyone's life is nothing more than reality ...a man and a woman showing to one another how feelings come up while bruises keep raising"*
+*"The continuous possibility of choice in everyone's life is nothing more than reality ... a man and a woman showing to one another how feelings come up while bruises keep raising"*
 ![Ina Colizza](Ina-Colizza.jpg)

 **Adam John Roberts | *Awaiting Acknowledgement***